 On this tour there is an option for you to contribute to environmental conservation efforts by selecting a ‘Green Seat’ during your booking process.
 By choosing the green seat, you’ll be making a valuable donation towards conservation initiatives.
 The Green Seat program helps fund important projects aimed at making Africa greener and more sustainable.
 Simply inform your consultant during the booking process if you’d like to participate.

-The overland trucks aren’t equipped with Wi-Fi, however, there will be stops along the way that offer Wi-Fi, whether complimentary or paid.
+The vehicles aren’t equipped with Wi-Fi, however, there will be stops along the way that offer Wi-Fi, whether complimentary or paid.
 We unfortunately can’t guarantee its availability, signal strength, or reliability on our diverse routes.

 We therefore recommend purchasing a local SIM card in the countries you’re traveling through.
 You can usually find them easily in major cities, and some vendors may even sell them at border posts.
 Be aware that reception might be limited in many of the remote areas we explore.